-- To examine unpopular or controversial ideas to achieve course learning objectives, in discussion with students, and in academic research or publication. - To recommend the selection of instructional - To make available library books and materials presenting all points of view.
+- To examine unpopular or controversial ideas to achieve course learning objectives, in discussion with students, and in academic research or publication. - To recommend the selection of instructional materials. - To make available library books and materials presenting all points of view.

 While faculty have the right to present ideas and conclusions which they believe to be in accord with available evidence, they also have the responsibility to acknowledge the existence of different opinions and to respect the right of others to hold those views.

-Reference: YCCD Board Policy 6030, Title 5, Section 51023; Accreditation Standard 2.2
+(Board Policy 6030, Title 5, Section 51023)